jkedra/jkedra.github.io/_drafts/btrfs-mv.md

                  (rw,realtime,space_cache,subvolid=257,subvol=/@/var/lib/docker/plugins)
     /dev/sda4 on /mnt/backup type btrfs (rw,realtime,space_cache,subvolid=5,subvol=/)

-Docker mountpoint disappears once docker service is stopped.
-It does not seem to be any docker subvolume present once I have deleted all docker images.
+Docker mountpoint disappears once the docker service is stopped.
+It does not seem to be any other docker subvolume present once I have deleted all docker images.

 Now lets clone root and home subvolumes to target disk: